-I’ve been asked by many people for a Complaints BT number other than 150 or 151, so I decided to look on the net.
-I have found a number of BT Contact Numbers, and BT Complaints addresses.
+I’ve been asked by many people for a Complaints BT number other than 150 or 151, so I decided to do some research.

 Complaints BT – Get straight through

-Here are a selection of BT Complaints numbers, addresses, and alternatives I found, some posted on forums.
 My advice is to type a letter in Word, save it and print it out, then send it to one or more addresses below using 1st class post.
-I’m sure you will get a response within a few days.
-Having saved your letter you can also try emailing it to the Complaints BT addresses below.
+I’m sure you will get a response within a few days. email your letter to the Complaints BT address below.

-The quality of information on this page depends on your feedback – if you find an effective way of complaining to BT, or an address or phone number to get through that I haven’t published, please share it with me and help hundreds of other desperate customers.
+The quality of information on this page is dependant on your feedback.
+Should you find an effective way of complaining to BT – an address or phone number that gets you through that I haven’t published, please share it with me!
+Help me to assist hundreds of other desperate customers.

 Customer Service Director

 You could write to BT Head Office,

 British Telecommunications PLC

 London EC1A 7AJ

 I have helped so many distressed people by suggesting they email the CEO of BT Retail, Gavin Patterson.
 If your complaint is so far unresolved, try sending an email.